Key Takeaways From History Of Wheelchairs

 The Modern Wheelchair’s Evolution In The 21st Century

-Power And Motorized Wheelchairs
+Power And Motorised Wheelchairs

 Accessible Ramps in the United Kingdom